 Specialization:

-Digital marketing, lead generation, and eCommerce.
+Digital marketing, lead generation, and PR and events

 Ideal client: